-5.2 Outbreak Control Team
+10.4 Outbreak Control Team

-- All outbreaks of COVID-19 in RCF must be reported to the regional Medical Officer of Health (MOH) at the Department of Public Health at the earliest opportunity. - Public Health doctors from the Regional Department of Public Health will provide overall leadership for the management of the COVID-19 outbreak in the RCF.
+- All outbreaks of COVID-19 in RCF must be reported to the regional Medical Officer of Health (MOH) at the Department of Public Health at the earliest opportunity.
+(LINK) - The OCT configuration should be decided at local level and will depend on available expertise.

-^{}These definitions may be subject to change as the COVID-19 pandemic evolves
+^{}This definition may be subject to change as the COVID-19 pandemic evolves

-- Ideally, the OCT should have regular, active involvement of a Public Health Doctor.
-However, if that is not practically possible, following initial consultation and advice from Public Health the OCT should liaise on a regular ongoing basis with the regional Public Health Department to provide updates on outbreak progress and seek further advice as appropriate. - The OCT configuration should be decided at local level and will depend on available expertise. - An OCT chair should be agreed. - Members of the OCT may include any of the following however in many settings it may not be possible to include all the expertise referred to below: - Specialist in Public Health Medicine and/or Public Health Department Communicable Disease Control Nurse Specialist - GP/Medical officer/Consultant to RCF (dependent on nature of RCF) - Director of Nursing or Nurse Manager from RCF - Management representative from the RCF i.e. manager or CEO - Community Infection Prevention and Control Nurse (CIPCN) where available - Administration support - Other members who may need to be co-opted if it is an extensive or prolonged outbreak include - Community Services General Manager - Administrative support - Occupational Medicine Physician - Representative from HPSC - Communications officer - Every member involved should have a clear understanding of their role and responsibility. - The frequency required for the outbreak meeting should be decided and they should be carried out remotely.
+- Ideally, the OCT should have involvement of a Public Health Doctor.
+However, if that is not practically possible, following initial consultation and advice from Public Health the OCT should liaise regularly with the regional Public Health Department. - Members of the OCT may include any of the following however in many settings it may not be possible to include all the expertise referred to below: - Specialist in Public Health Medicine and/or Public Health Department Communicable Disease Control Nurse Specialist - GP/Medical officer/Consultant to RCF (dependent on nature of RCF) - Director of Nursing or Nurse Manager - Management representative from the RCF i.e. manager or CEO - Community Infection Prevention and Control Nurse (CIPCN) where available - Administration support - Other members who may need to be co-opted if it is an extensive or prolonged outbreak include - Community Services General Manage - Administrative support - Occupational Medicine Physician - Representative from HPSC - Communications officer - Ensure everyone involved has a clear understanding of their role and responsibility. - Decide on the frequency required for the outbreak meeting carried out remotely - Public Health will formulate a case definition assign an outbreak code and make a decision as to whether an onsite visit is required or not. - The RCF should inform HIQA as per usual protocols.

-- Public Health will formulate a case definition, assign an outbreak code and make a decision as to whether an onsite visit is required or not. - The RCF should inform HIQA as per usual protocols, local CHO for Residential Care Facilities.
+Before the first meeting of the OCT the local incident team should gather as much information as possible to include:

-Before the first meeting of the OCT, the local incident team should gather as much information as possible to include:
+- A line list of all residents and staff. - Identify the total number of people ill (residents & staff) and the spectrum of symptoms.

-- A line list of all residents and staff.
-Template can be found in Appendix C. - Identify the total number of people ill (residents & staff) and the spectrum of symptoms. - Identify staff and residents who have recently recovered, developed complications, been transferred to acute hospitals and those who have died. - Information on laboratory tests available including the number of tests taken to date and the date sent to the laboratory. - Determine if the number of symptomatic residents/staff varies between units/floors/wards or if the outbreak is confined to one unit only. - Use the case definitions for possible, probable and confirmed COVID-19 available on the HPSC website here. - A checklist for outbreak management can be found in Appendix D.
+- Identify staff and residents who have recovered, developed complications, been transferred to acute hospitals and those who have died. - Information on laboratory tests available including the number of tests taken to date and the date sent to the laboratory. - Determine if the number of symptomatic residents/staff varies between units/floors/wards or if the outbreak is confined to one unit only. - Use the Case definitions for possible, probable and confirmed COVID-19 available on the HPSC website here.